MayoCalc / Blog / Everyday

 How to Lower Your Electric Bill: 12 Ways That Actually Work

-The average American household spends about $170 per month on electricity, but that number varies wildly by state.
+The average American household pays about $170/month for electricity, but that number swings wildly depending on where you live.
 Residents in Hawaii pay over $300 per month on average, while those in Utah and Idaho pay closer to $90.
 Regardless of where you live, there are concrete steps you can take to cut your electric bill by 10-30%.

 See What Your Appliances Cost